b3-exmo/b3-exmo.github.io/docs/Culture/Perfection/imperfect-leaders.md

 &nbsp;

 ## Should leaders be perfect to lead?
 Acceptable behavior seems to be closely tied to the church's veracity.
 The easiest example I can point to for demonstrating this claim is an Ensign article by one Elder Cornish, titled *[[What Do We Mean When We Say the Church Is True]]?* After the author's thesis statement, [he asserts that](https://www.churchofjesuschrist.org/study/liahona/2024/06/06-what-do-we-mean-when-we-say-the-church-is-true?lang=eng&id=p4#p4) "neither ==the Church nor its leaders are perfect==, nor have they claimed to be!"
+I didn't insert that qualifier, it's among the first sentences in the Ensign article.
+Check for yourself.

-Yep, that's fair.
-I have no recollection of such a claim.
-Still, implicit in this message is that the behavior of church leaders is in some way correlated to the [[True|church's truthfulness]].
+I have no recollection of hearing such a claim to perfection.
+Still, implicit in this article's message is that the behavior of church leaders is in some way correlated to the [[True|church's truthfulness]].
 Go on and read the article yourself for fuller context if you'd like.

 &nbsp;